sovrin-foundation/connector-app/README.md

 ## Unit test

 - *Problem*: `Invariant Violation: Native module cannot be null.`. *Solution*: You are missing the mocks for native module.
 Open `<rootDir>/__mocks__/setup.js` and create a mock for native module which is throwing error.
 You can check which native module is throwing error from call stack printed in terminal

+## iOS Simulator keyboard issue

+- *Problem*" `The iOS simulator does not take input from my MacBook Pro keyboard`. *Workaround*: A temporary workaround is to disconnect the hardward keyboard with the Shift+Cmd+K key combination (via the menu it is Hardware -> Keyboard -> Connect Hardware Keyboard to unselect that option).
+Then only using the menu Hardware -> Shake Gesture will bring up the React Native Developer Menu and then you select the Reload option from the React Native Developer Menu and then the software keyboard will come up and allow you to use the mouse to input characters.
+After a while you can try to re-enable The MacBook Pro keyboard but if it still fails then use this workaround again.